MonikaJov/Maze_Generator/ReadMe.md

 Computer graphics project made using OpenGL.
 Generates a 3D maze using a depth-first search algorithm

-Used software tools:
+Technologies used:

 -OpenGL

 -CLion IDE

--Used programming language: C++
+-C++ programming language

 To create the maze I used the Depth-First Search (DFS) algorithm by taking random steps and "collapsing" the wall between them to create a path.
 The player can move through the maze using the keys: W, S, A and D and browse by moving the mouse.